-A remnant of the 1950s and a symbol of the then escalating powerfulness of Japan as a leading world economic force, the 332.5 metre high (1,091 ft) Tokyo Tower had its core business replaced by the Tokyo Sky Tree, completed in December 2011.
+A remnant of the 1950s, and a symbol of the then escalating powerfulness of Japan as a leading world economic force, the 332.5 metre high (1,091 ft) Tokyo Tower had its core business replaced by the Tokyo Sky Tree when that was completed in December 2011.

 The new tower is almost double the height of the old at 634 metres (2,080 ft) – and provides digital signal transmission.